-These large reptiles, which represented a threat to those who lived on the banks of the Nile, were objects of both fear and devotion on the part of the ancient Egyptians.
+These massive reptiles, which posed a threat to those living along the banks of the Nile, were both objects of fear and devotion among the ancient Egyptians.

-Within the populated fauna of the Nile, the crocodile has always been one of the most characteristic and disturbing presences.
-Measuring up to twenty feet in length, its powerful jaw and scaled shield represented a constant and agonizing threat to ancient Egyptians, used to sailing and fishing in fragile papyrus boats.
+Within the diverse fauna of the Nile, crocodiles have always been one of the most distinctive and unsettling inhabitants.
+Measuring up to twenty feet in length, with their powerful jaws and scaled shields, they presented a constant and harrowing menace to the ancient Egyptians, who were accustomed to navigating and fishing in delicate papyrus boats.

-It is not surprising, therefore, that this fearsome animal occupied a prominent place in Pharaonic culture.
+It is not surprising, therefore, that this formidable creature held a significant place in Pharaonic culture.

-For the ancient Egyptians, the crocodile was synonymous with danger.
-Some signs of hieroglyphic writing show the saurian with one or more knives stuck in its body.
+For the ancient Egyptians, crocodiles symbolized danger.
+Some hieroglyphic symbols depict these saurians with one or more knives embedded in their bodies.

-In addition, some terms were written with a crocodile-shaped particle to express concepts related to “aggressiveness” and “greed”.
+Furthermore, certain terms were inscribed using a crocodile-shaped symbol to convey concepts related to “aggressiveness” and “greed.”

-The stealthy reptile posed a threat to all who approached the shore of the Nile, beginning with the other animals.
-Thus, in a papyrus of the New Kingdom some spells necessary to protect the horses that crossed the river are recorded.
+These stealthy reptiles posed a threat to anyone venturing near the Nile’s shores, including other animals.
+Thus, a papyrus from the New Kingdom records spells needed to protect the horses crossing the river.

-In the “Westcar Papyrus”, a fantastic crocodile intervenes in a tale of jealousy and revenge.
+In the “Westcar Papyrus,” a fantastical crocodile plays a role in a tale of jealousy and revenge.

-In the story, the priest Ubaoner discovers that his wife is unfaithful to him and upon learning of the appointment scheduled by the lovers, he creates a wax crocodile that, through magic, comes to life and traps his wife’s lover, taking him to the bottom of the river.
-After several incidents, the animal eats the unfortunate, while the wife burns to death.
+In this story, the priest Ubaoner discovers his wife’s infidelity and, upon learning of a rendezvous planned by the lovers, he creates a wax crocodile that, through magic, comes to life and captures his wife’s paramour, dragging him to the river’s depths.
+Following several incidents, the creature devours the unfortunate man, while the wife meets a fiery demise.

-But the crocodile was not just a terrifying beast.
-It also evoked special reverence, which caused various deities to take its form.
+However, the crocodile wasn’t merely a terrifying creature.
+It also inspired profound reverence, leading various deities to assume its form.

-The crocodile was also identified with the solar god Ra at the time of his resurrection emerging from the Nun, the primordial waters.
+The crocodile was also associated with the solar god Ra during his resurrection as he emerged from the Nun, the primordial waters.

-In any case, the crocodile-god par excellence was Sobek, whose name precisely means “the crocodile”.
-First depicted in the shape of this animal, Sobek was eventually depicted with a human body and a crocodile head.
+The quintessential crocodile deity was Sobek, whose name quite literally translates to “the crocodile.”
+Initially depicted in the form of this creature, Sobek eventually came to be represented with a human body and a crocodile head.

-In the Middle Kingdom Sobek became solarized, and under the 13th dynasty Sobek was adopted as the patron of royalty.
+During the Middle Kingdom, Sobek became intertwined with solar symbolism, and by the 13th dynasty, he was embraced as the patron deity of royalty.

 Sobek was a god of fertility, vegetation, and creative power.
-He was lord of the waters and wetlands, but at the same time he was a protector god, since the Egyptians observed that he was a fierce defender of his eggs.
+He presided over the waters and wetlands while also serving as a protective deity, as the Egyptians observed his fierce defense of his eggs.

-In Egyptian iconography there were numerous hybrids of crocodiles and other animals.
-An aquatic form of Horus had the body of a crocodile and the head of a hawk.
+Ancient Egyptian iconography featured numerous hybrids of crocodiles and other animals.
+An aquatic manifestation of Horus possessed a crocodile’s body and a hawk’s head.

-The beneficent goddess Taweret, a deity of the home, protector of women during pregnancy, childbirth and birth, had the head of a hippopotamus, legs of a lion, human breasts and the tail of a crocodile, while Ammit, a monster in charge of devouring souls of the deceased who did not pass the judgment of Osiris, he was half lion, half hippopotamus, and had the head of a crocodile.
+The benevolent goddess Taweret, a deity of the home and a protector of women during pregnancy, childbirth, and birth, had the head of a hippopotamus, lion’s legs, human breasts, and a crocodile’s tail.
+On the other hand, Ammit, a monstrous entity tasked with devouring the souls of the deceased who failed Osiris’ judgment, sported the head of a crocodile, a lion’s body, and a hippopotamus’s hindquarters.